Siavash Fani

-Siavash Fani (born in Tehran, Iran) is a Canadian graphic designer.
+Siavash Fani is an Iranian-Canadian graphic designer.

 Life and education

 He went to the visual art school in 1992.
 After that in 1996 he started studying visual communications (Graphic Design) at Azad university in Tehran B.A - M.A.
 He was pretty interested in design and for this reason he selected working for the newspapers and magazine for 7 years.
 He also continued his education and received his master in visual communication (Graphic Design) from Azad university in Tehran and Interactive Media Management at George Brown College in Toronto, Canada.
 User Experience Design at OCADU in Toronto, Canada.

 Work history

 He worked as a designer and director in a lot of newspaper design studios like Hayateno newspaper, Soroush magazine, Hamshahri newspaper and also Iran newspaper and some advertising agencies until 2010.
 He also was an instructor at Humber College and OCADU University in Toronto, Ontario.